 And I’m talking about the big things here.
 It doesn’t matter if a spouse is saying nice things or making promises, if they’re still refusing to end an affair (for example) even though you’ve done everything you can on your end, even though you’ve given the situation as much time and effort as you feel is fair and reasonable, then I would dare to say they aren’t invested in saving it.
 For the record, I’m speaking hypothetically here…this may not be what’s happening in your particular situation.

-Remember also that my programs are not the only resources out there.
-If you’re at the point of leaving a marriage or the family home, and depending on your circumstances, you might at this juncture be needing to consult with a counselor or other advisor to help you cope or make a plan that will make the transition as easy as possible for everyone, or you may need to consult with a lawyer to understand the legal implications.
+Yet my programs are not the only resources out there, and if you’re at the point of leaving a marriage or the family home, you might at this juncture be needing to consult with a counselor or other advisor to help you cope or make a plan that will make the transition as easy as possible for everyone.
+You may need to consult with a lawyer to understand the legal implications.

 But back to that question: How do I know when it’s time to give up?
 My general advice is to answer that alternative question first: Is my spouse truly invested in saving our marriage?
 Answer it honestly and listen to your little voice.
 Once you do that, you may find it easier to make that big decision of whether to stay or go, or at least to change the level of effort you’re putting into staying.